Minimal Compact: Biography

 Minimal Compact Live was recorded in 1987 in Rennes, France, this last album came out after the band split in '88.

 In 2004, The band reformed briefly for a series of shows in Israel and a European tour.
 Crammed published a "best of" compilation and a box set containing unreleased material and remixes to coincide with the reunion.
 Berry & Fortis are currently collaborating under the name Fortisakharof, Malka & Max are in Githead & Samy continues to DJ and make music under the name DJ Morpheus.

 In July 2008, the band reunited for series of live shows in Tel Aviv, Israel, starting on July 8, 2008, marking the 60th birthday of Samy Birnbach.

 On November 12, 2011, it was announced that Minimal Compact would be reuniting for a short tour of five dates in Israel in January–February 2012.
 The band would perform in Tel Aviv and Jerusalem, between January 25–February 2, 2012.

 On August 12, 2012, it was announced that Minimal Compact would perform a live gig at Lodz, Poland in September 2012.

 On November 8, 2015, it was announced that Minimal Compact would be reuniting for two dates in Israel in January 2016.
 The high demand caused the band to extend the short tour to four dates; the band would perform in Tel Aviv, between January 20–26, 2016.

 In October 2019 the album Creation Is Perfect was released.
+After the release of this album In November 2019 Minimal Compact held an additional five concerts in Israel.
+The concerts were all sold out.